axsh/openvnet/docs/InstallGuide.md

     }

 Modify the parameters `host` and `public` according to your environment.
-In order for the sample environment we leave those parameters as is.
+In order for the sample environment in the overview section we leave those parameters as is.
 The detail of each parameter is following.

 - **id** : The identifier of the OpenVNet's process.
 For example the paramter `id` in `vnmgr.conf` is applied to the vnmgr process.
 Specify universally unique string data in the world of the OpenVNet.